-In the past few months at GorillaStack our main focus has been on improving support for the Azure platform.
-Adding to the list of recent announcements for new Azure features we are excited to release three new Actions in our Rules Engine to manage the lifecycle of Azure SQL Databases and help users further reduce their cloud spend.
+In the past few months at GorillaStack, our focus has been on improving support for the Azure platform.
+Adding to the list of recent announcements for new Azure features, we are excited to release three new Actions in our Rules Engine to manage the lifecycle of Azure SQL Databases.
+These will help users further reduce their cloud spend.

 The Export Azure SQL Databases export Action gives users the ability to export an SQL Database as a

 .bacpac file to be stored in Azure Blob Storage.
 It also supports a “Wait for Export” option to allow synchronous execution when used in a sequence with other Actions.
-When the “Wait for Export” option is enabled, a maximum wait time can also be specified.
+When the “Wait for Export” option is enabled, you can also specify a maximum wait time.
 If the maximum wait time is reached before confirmation of the export success, the Action will be marked as failed.

 By default, all created

 .bacpac files will be retained in Azure Blob Storage indefinitely.
-This behavior can be overridden by disabling the “Retain all exports” option, which will cause the Action to delete any old
+This behavior can be overridden by disabling the “Retain all exports” option.
+This will cause the Action to delete any old

 .bacpac files for the targeted database, retaining only the most recent export.